simonbaron-it/HomeLab-EnterpriseEnvironment/Documentation/Domain-Controller/Active-Directory.md

 ## Domain Configuration
 I installed the <b>Active Directory Domain Services</b> server role and promoted <b>DC01</b> to a domain controller.

-A new Active Directory forest was created using: `Baron.local`
+A new Active Directory Forest was created using: `Baron.local`

 The domain controller also provides DNS & DHCP services - Detailed in the [DNS/DHCP setup and configuration](https://github.com/Simonb316/HomeLab-EnterpriseEnvironment/blob/main/Documentation/Domain-Controller/DNS-DHCP.md) section.